deutsche-nationalbibliothek/pica-rs/README.md

 The key component of the tool is the ability to filter for records, which meet a filter criterion.
-The basic building block are field expression, which consists of an field tag (ex. `003@`) and optional occurrence (ex. `/00`) and a subfield filter.
+The basic building block are field expression, which consists of an field tag (ex. `003@`), an optional occurrence (ex. `/00`), and a subfield filter.
 These expressions can be combined to complex expressions by the boolean connectives AND (`&&`) and OR (`||`).
 Boolean expressions are evaluated lazy from left to right.